HRS Helps Spanish Grower Become Energy Self-Sufficient

 Jose Antonio Cánovas Martínez, General Manager of Kernel Export

-“We were very pleased to be a part of this project as we believe that the solutions chosen by Kernel will serve as an example to the agricultural industry in Spain, demonstrating how crop waste can be converted into energy and high quality fertilizer.”
+“We were very pleased to be a part of this project as we believe that the solutions chosen by Kernel will serve as an example to the agricultural industry in Spain, demonstrating how crop waste can be converted into energy and high quality fertiliser.”

 Arnold Kleijn, HRS Head of Sales and Marketing